 Will Legalization of Marijuana Lead to More Accidents?

 Michigan is not the first state to legalize marijuana for recreational use.
 Before proposal one passed in Michigan, nine states — Alaska, California, Colorado, Maine, Massachusetts, Nevada, Oregon, Vermont and Washington, and the District of Columbia have legalized marijuana for recreational use.
 According to research from the Insurance Institute for Highway Safety and the Highway Loss Data Institute, the frequency of collision claims filed to insurers were higher in four states where marijuana is legal: Colorado, Nevada, Oregon and Washington.
 A different study on police-reported crashes before and after recreational marijuana was allowed found Colorado, Oregon and Washington saw a 5.2 percent increase in the rate of crashes per million vehicle registrations, compared with neighboring states.

-It is difficult at this point in time to isolate the specific effects of marijuana impairment on crash risk, but evidence is showing that legalizing marijuana for recreational use increases the amount of crashes.
+It is difficult at this point in time to isolate the specific effects of marijuana impairment on crash risk, but the evidence is showing that legalizing marijuana for recreational use increases the number of crashes.